Sweden–United Kingdom relations

-United Kingdom–Sweden relations (also known as Anglo-Swedish relations or British-Swedish relations) (Relationer mellan Storbritannien och Sverige or svensk-brittiska relationer) are relations between the United Kingdom of Great Britain and Northern Ireland and the Kingdom of Sweden.
+The United Kingdom and the Sweden maintain bilateral relations.

 Both countries share common membership of the Council of Europe, the European Court of Human Rights, the International Criminal Court, the Joint Expeditionary Force, NATO, the OECD, the OSCE, the United Nations, and the World Trade Organization.
 Bilaterally the two countries have a Double Taxation Convention, a Mutual Defence Agreement, and a Strategic Partnership.
 Additionally, the United Kingdom holds Observer status of the BEAC, CBSS and AC.

 History

 Viking Age

 The earliest wave of migration from present-day Sweden, came from the Viking invasion of Britain in the year 793 when Viking pagans from Scandinavia (present-day Denmark, Norway, and Sweden) started raiding and settling around the British Isles.
 Viking raids occurred up and down the largely undefended east coast of England and Scotland during the eighth and ninth centuries.
 Scandinavian settlements became established over the entire island of Great Britain, the most important of which was Jórvík (now York).
 Scandinavian influence is evident in the UK even to this day and many millions of Britons have some Scandinavian heritage (especially in Northern England, Eastern England, Scotland and the Shetland Islands).

 Another early recording of Swedes in England can be found on the so called England runestones which describe Swedish Vikings taking gold, Danegeld, and tributes in England.
 Almost all Runestones of this period mentioning England are found in modern day Sweden.